Vom1124/PikeRobotics_automated_detection/README.md

 ---

-## TODO
+## TODO / Progress

-- [x] Implement baseline thresholding-based counting
+- [x] Implement baseline thresholding-based detection:\
       A simple histogram based and/or global thresholding can not delineate the bolts/rims (skid plates) with the  background vessel.

-- [x] Benchmark segmentation-based approaches
+- [x] Benchmark segmentation-based approaches:\
       All segmentation methods, including morphology applied segemtnation without learning-based model did not perform well.

 - [ ] Integrate template-matching detection:\
-              Planning to use a simple template matching using SSD/NCC functions and/or with feature/keypoint matching using ORB, SIFT, etc. Might be robust if pre-processing and post-processing is done correctly.
+      A simple yet effective template matching using SSD/NCC functions and/or with feature/keypoint matching using ORB, SIFT, etc. Might be robust if pre-processing and post-processing is done correctly.
 Post-processing example: RANSAC to detect inliers after featrues are extracted and matched.
 Currently, in testing ...

-- [ ] Integrate YOLO-based detection
+- [ ] Integrate YOLO-based detection:\
+      Is very robust if pre-trained with templates.
 Still need to access the integrability due to hardware/resource constraints for real-time execution.Might work for a specific ROI.

 - [ ] Record accuracy and consistency metrics
       In the process of validating different models for robustness across different dataset and be able to perform well under different lighting condiitons in real-time.

+- [ ] Develop the tracking algorithm for counting:\
+    This is final phase of this project to execute the counting/iding.
+Label detected features (bolts, skid plates, etc.) uniquely frame-to-frame.
+Can fuse odometry reading to assign unqiue labels so that the same detected feature is not counted more than once.

 ---